stevechanieee/-2-GNUOctave/README.md

 The most current Python release version is 3.9.1.

+### Interim Findings ###

 Perhaps, GNU Octave can be construed as being more syntactically intuitive for ML.
+Moreover, the GNU Octave documentation is very nicely oriented for sparse matrices (starting on page 635 of the online document: https://octave.org/octave.pdf).